Finite Admixture Models: a Bridge with Stochastic Geometry and Choquet Theory: Growth rates for extremal elements and admixture components

-We first state the growth rate of the expected number of extrema of the convex body built as the convex hull of uniform draws from the unit simplex stated in \eqref{eq1}.
-The growth rate will be based on results in \cite{barany2, reitzner}.

-Let us briefly introduce the concept of an $\ell$-face.
-As pointed out in \cite[Definition 2.1]{ziegler}, in higher-dimensional geometry, the faces of a polytope are features of all dimensions.
-A face of dimension $\ell$ is called an $\ell$-face.
+Before presenting the results in this section, we need to introduce the following geometric concepts. \begin{itemize} \item As pointed out in \cite[Definition 2.1]{ziegler}, in higher-dimensional geometry, the faces of a polytope are features of all dimensions.
+A face of dimension $i$ is called an \textit{$i$-face}.
 For example, the polygonal faces of an ordinary polyhedron are $2$-faces.
-For any $n$-dimensional polytope, $-1 \leq \ell \leq n$, where $-1$ is the dimension of the empty set.
+For any $h$-dimensional polytope, we have that $-1 \leq i \leq h$, where $-1$ is the dimension of the empty set.
 Let us give a clarifying example.
 The faces of a cube comprise the cube itself ($3$-face), its facets ($2$-faces), the edges ($1$-faces), its vertices ($0$-faces), and the empty set (having dimension $-1$).
+Given a generic $h$-dimensional polytope $P$, we denote by $\mathcal{F}_i(P)$ one of its $i$-faces, $i \in \{-1,0,\ldots,h\}$. \item We call $\mathscr{F}_i(P)$ the \textit{collection of its $i$-faces}, and ${F}_i(P)$ the \textit{number of its $i$-faces}, that is, ${F}_i(P)=\#\mathscr{F}_i(P)$, for all $i$. \end{itemize}